3d-web-applications/foozle/packages/scene-preparation/README.md

 - It is not known if the scripts will still work when changing scenes
 - Entities added to the scene hierarchy might get lost during scene changes
 - Don't forget to mention attributes in your configuration to prevent errors.
+- At the moment entities can only be added as children to the root entity.
+If *parent* is not set to *root*, entites will not be added to the scene.